Early Bird Rates End In

 Dhiba Daniel, General Manager, Group Risk & Assurance

-1:55 PM: Building a Culture of Risk Ownership in Complex Institutions
+SESSION 5 2:20 PM: Building a Culture of Risk Ownership in Complex Institutions

 In a sector where reputational risk, academic freedom, and stakeholder complexity intersect, managing risk goes far beyond compliance.
-In this session, Nisha Padmanabhan draws on her experience at one of Australia’s leading
+In this session, Nisha Padmanabhan draws on her experience at one of Australia’s leading universities to explore how risk leaders can foster a culture of shared responsibility, navigate competing priorities, and build resilience in large, decentralised environments.
+She’ll share practical insights on engaging non-risk staff, aligning institutional values with risk appetite, and leading with influence in complex governance structures

 Nisha-1

-Chris Risk Officer University of Sydney
+Nisha Padmanabhan Chief Risk Officer University of Sydney

-2:45 PM: Managing People Risk in a Hybrid, High-Stress World
+SESSION 6: CLOSING KEYNOTE 3:30 PM: Managing People Risk in a Hybrid, High-Stress World

 Anne Marie Patterson will examine how people risk is evolving in an environment defined by hybrid work, heightened regulation and organisational pressure.
 Drawing on her experience leading enterprise risk, integrity programs, and risk culture transformations, she will share practical insights into addressing burnout, disengagement, and ethical grey zones before they escalate.
-The session will highlight approaches for monitoring psychological safety, strengthening resilience, and embedding ethical conduct across distributed teams.
-Attendees will gain tools and examples for reducing culture-based risks from within, and for building workplaces where people feel safe, accountable, and connected even under sustained stress.

-Anne-Marie Paterson, General Manager, Enterprise Risk Management, Medicare
+Anne-Marie Paterson General Manager, Enterprise Risk Managemen

-5:40 PM END OF DAY ONE & NETWORKING DRINKS
+4:20 PM: END OF DAY ONE & NETWORKING DRINKS

 Conference Day Two | 19th February